 - The grant application, including all attachments, may be submitted in Norwegian or English.

-- All attachments must be uploaded in PDF format.
+- All attachments must be submitted in pdf-format.

-All the templates for attachments are at the end of the call for proposals.
+The designated templates are found at the end of this call for proposals.

 Grant applications that do not satisfy the above requirements will be rejected.